BlinkTagInc/gtfs-to-html/www/docs/configuration.md

 ### sqlitePath

 {String} A path to an SQLite database.
 Optional, defaults to using an in-memory database with a value of `:memory:`.
-If you want the data imported to persist, you need to specify a value for `sqlitePath`
+If you want the data imported to persist, you need to specify a value for `sqlitePath`.
+Supports tilde as part of the path, like `~/Documents/gtfs`.

 ```
     "sqlitePath": "/tmp/gtfs"